Capitol Reef Photography Guide: Best Photo Spots In Fruita

 A paved section of road running through Capitol Reef National Park

-Paved section of the Capitol Reef scenic drive
+Paved section of the scenic drive

-Compared to the other Utah parks, this was like a ghost town.
+One of the best aspects of photography inside Capitol Reef is the solitude.
+Compared to the other Utah parks, it was like a ghost town.
 We didn’t have to rush this photo and it perfectly shows the vibrant fall foliage contrasting against the red rocks.

 20 mile scenic drive in Capitol Reef National Park